Top 10 Free Wifi Spots…to Get Your Information Stolen

 Amtrak, Megabus and other major transportation services offer free wifi to their customers.
 This is logical, as many riders will be spending long hours on these buses and train services.

-This is, in that, relatively risky because people will partake in risky behaviors the longer they have a connection, checking their personal accounts, work accounts, sharing private information and other things.
+This, however, is relatively risky because people will partake in risky behaviors the longer they have a connection, checking their personal accounts, work accounts, sharing private information and other things.
 Don’t think hackers won’t go to extents bypassing certain inconveniences like poor mobile quality on the transportation, purchase a bus or train ticket in order to get user information.

 #9 Public Parks